 Contributors

 Emma Clark holds a BA (Hons).
-She cut her marketing teeth in the health and dieting niche before co-founding Regulate Co.
+She is EMDR and EFT trained, has a level 2 certification in Reiki, and is a certified Unyte Safe and Sound Protocol provider.
+Emma cut her teeth in the health and dieting niche before co-founding Regulate Co.
 She has an unhealthy obsession with Bon Jovi, aspires to own 1000 guinea pigs, and feels best in the sunshine with an ice cream in hand.

-• Alice Brown, MSc - Scientific Reviewer
+• Alice Brown, Ph.d Candidate

 Alice Brown is a researcher in cognitive neuroscience and psychology.
 She holds a masters in clinical and developmental neuropsychology and is currently undertaking a PhD in cognitive neuroscience and psychology.
 She likes dinosaurs, re-painting the walls of her house, and terrifying small children at Halloween with unnecessarily distressing decorations.